Azure/autorest.typescript/packages/autorest.typescript/CONTRIBUTING.md

 - Once the Test Server is running

   1. In VSCode go to the debugger tab
-  2. Select the "IntegrationTests" profile from the drop down
+  2. Select the "[autorest.typescript]-IntegrationTests" profile from the drop down
   3. Click the "Play" button

 - **\*\***IMPORTANT**\*\***: Running Integration Tests for debugging, does not re-generate the test clients so make sure that after each change you do: